4, Mar 2026

 2. Is there a substitute for the eel sauce (Tare)?

-Yes!
-You can make a quick version by simmering equal parts soy sauce, mirin, and sugar in a small saucepan until it thickens into a syrupy consistency.
+You can make a simple version by simmering equal parts soy sauce, mirin, and sugar until it thickens.

 3. What if I don’t have a bamboo rolling mat?